KKTS (AM)

 KKTS (1580 AM) is a radio station licensed to Evansville, Wyoming, United States, and serving the Casper, Wyoming area.
 The station airs a Hot AC format, and is locally owned and operated by Douglas Broadcasting, Inc. HitRadio KKTS also broadcasts on KKTS-FM 99.3 FM in Douglas, Wyoming.

-KKTS-AM's license was granted on October 2, 2012.
+KKTS's license was granted on October 2, 2012.
 Its original call sign was KLNQ.